Do you like getting paid?

 If a client is caught unaware of something within your policies that you have not told them about then the chances of you getting paid late, or not at all will increase.
-It is imperative for you as an entrepreneur to establish trust with your customers and laying everything out on the table with regard to your policies is going to accomplish this.
+It is imperative for you as an entrepreneur to establish trust with your customers and to lay everything out on the table about your policies is going to accomplish this.
 Business relationships like these lead to more work in the future from current customers and recommendations from those happy clients.

 Think about your pricing

 Rule number one never undersell yourself.
 Find out the going rate for others in your field and stay within that range.
 Never offer to work cheap just to get clients it never pays in the long run.
 Undervaluing the service or product you provide will attract the wrong sort of client who may very well vanish without a trace before paying you in the end anyway.
 Decide if you are going to bill by the hour or do a project for a fixed price.
 Let the customer know exactly how you intend to charge them for your service.

 Being open and honest from the start, so everybody involved knows exactly what is expected of them is the route to a mutually satisfying business relationship.
 As an entrepreneur, you are selling yourself because people like to work with like-minded individuals who they have a good rapport with.

 Services and charges

 Your invoice must include the services you have provided and the amount that is being charged for those services.
 You want to make things as clear as possible for the customer, so they can see precisely what it is they are being billed for.
 It will make things easier for both you and the client to keep track of payments made, payments due and projects completed or not yet finished.